Andrewmat/iframe-mercy/README.md

 ## Server/Client

-Your iframe and parent container needs to be assigned to server/client roles.
+Your iframe and parent container need to be assigned to server/client roles.

-Server roles are passive, it awaits for messages and trigger actions based on it, possibly returning a response to it.
+- **Server**: Passive, awaits messages and triggers actions, possibly returning a response.

-Clients serve to trigger these actions.
-The client posts messages to the server, and awaits for its response.
+- **Client**: Post messages to the server and awaits responses.

-Your iframe and parent containers should have the role that best fits its purpose, or even have dual roles.
-For instance, the iframe could request url data from the parent, and also send height data from itself to a parent container; in this case, both iframe and parent would need a client and a server.
+Both iframe and parent can have dual roles if needed (e.g., iframe requests data from parent, and also sends height data to parent).

 ## Matchers